Mrchelangelo/AIML_pub/README.md

 # AIML_pub
 Repo to store and exchange Code for the activities of AIML Module

-Hey fellow students, this is my repo for AIML, where I upload the code for each activity I do, there will be directories for each activity, holding .py files, I used to solve it.
-When applying some search, I aim to visualise it aswell as writing the algorithm.
-Especially the algortims are not written with ChatGPT (or other GenAI) to really try and learn as much about the functionality of the algorithm.
-That means, that some of the code might be inefficient or/and messy.
-I am open for recommendations for improvements or questions about the code, you can reach me in the discord groupchat, my name there is: Mörchen.
+Hey fellow students, this is my repo for the AIML module, where I upload the code for each activity I complete.
+There will be directories for each activity, containing the .py files I used to solve them.
+When applying search algorithms, I aim to visualise the process as well as implement the algorithm itself.

+The algorithms are not written using ChatGPT (or other generative AI) in order to truly understand their functionality.
+That means some of the code might be inefficient or messy.
+I’m open to suggestions for improvements or questions about the code.
+You can reach me on the Discord group chat, my name there is: Mörchen.